skypilot-org/skypilot/docs/source/reference/kubernetes/kubernetes-setup.rst

 To utilize GPUs on Kubernetes, your cluster must:

 1. Have the ``nvidia.com/gpu`` **resource** available on all GPU nodes and have ``nvidia`` as the default runtime for your container engine.

-See `Nvidia GPU Operator Installation Guide <https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/getting-started.html#install-nvidia-gpu-operator>`_ for more details.
+   * If you are following :ref:`our deployment guides <kubernetes-deployment>` or using GKE or EKS, this would already be set up.
+Else, install the `Nvidia GPU Operator <https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/getting-started.html#install-nvidia-gpu-operator>`_.

 2. Have a **label on each node specifying the GPU type**.
 See :ref:`Setting up GPU labels <kubernetes-gpu-labels>` for more details.